jbettenh/groundhog/README.md

 This `README.md` file is the current file.
 These are a common way to give information on the project, ex. installtion or usage documentation.

-The `requirements.txt` file are often still needed for builds such as GitHub Actions CI/CD or SAAS, such as Heroku or Render.
+The `requirements.txt` file are often still needed for builds such as GitHub Actions Continuous Integration and Continuous Delivery (CI/CD) or Platform As A Service (PaaS), such as Heroku or Render.
 Therefore Poetry allows for creating a `requirements.txt` file from the `poetry.lock`.

 To create this file, you can the run command: